e271828e/Flight.jl/docs/notes/design/framework_spec.md

 a pinned `Float64` (§9.2) lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor.
-The repository's test suite pins the invariant instead: `build(world; activations = (Float64, ProbeDual))` (or a `check` entry) runs the exhaustive set in CI, catching Tier-1 genericity violations at PR time. `ProbeDual` is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because an activation is keyed by a *concrete* scalar type and the bare `Dual`
+The repository's test suite pins the invariant instead: `build(world; activations = (Float64, ProbeDual))` (or a `check` entry) runs the exhaustive set in CI, catching walked-leaf genericity violations at PR time. `ProbeDual` is the framework's exported canonical probe scalar — `const ProbeDual = ForwardDiff.Dual{ProbeTag, Float64, 1}` — because an activation is keyed by a *concrete* scalar type and the bare `Dual`